-Major General Alfred K. Flowers is an Author and Senior Strategic Advisor for a San Antonio minority owned business.
-He is the former Deputy Assistant Secretary of the Air Force for Budget or simply said The Air Force Budget Director where he was responsible for $170 Billion Dollars of Air Force funds.
+Major General Alfred K. Flowers is an author and senior strategic advisor for a San Antonio minority-owned business.
+He is the former Deputy Assistant Secretary of the Air Force for Budget where he was responsible for $170 billion dollars of Air Force funds.

 Following high school graduation, he enlisted in the United States Air Force at the age of seventeen.
-After completing basic military training at Lackland Air Force Base (AFB) in San Antonio, Texas, he was assigned as a supply warehouseman at Grand Forks AFB in North Dakota followed by a year at Da Nang AB, Vietnam and five other assignments prior to 1975.
+After completing basic military training at Lackland Air Force Base (AFB) in San Antonio, Texas, he was assigned as a supply warehouseman at Grand Forks AFB in North Dakota, followed by a year at Da Nang AB, Vietnam (as well as five other assignments prior to 1975).
 He received his A.A. degree from Thomas Edison University, B.S.
-Degree from Southern Illinois University, and Master Degrees from Ball State and The National Defense University.
-In 1978 after thirteen years of enlisted service he attended Officer Training School where he was a distinguished graduate and commissioned a Second Lieutenant.
-He served as a budget officer at several Air Force bases, Chief of Budget at Headquarters Air Combat Command, Director of Budget Programs HQ USAF, and Chief Financial Officer, HQ Air Education and Training Command and The United States Special Operations Command, J-8.
-He Commanded the Holms Center at Maxwell AFB, Alabama and The Second Air Force at Keesler AFB, Mississippi.
+Degree from Southern Illinois University, and Master’s Degrees from Ball State and The National Defense University.
+In 1978 after thirteen years of enlisted service, he attended Officer Training School where he was a distinguished graduate and commissioned a Second Lieutenant.
+He served as a budget officer at several Air Force bases; Chief of Budget at Headquarters Air Combat Command; Director of Budget Programs at HQ USAF; and Chief Financial Officer, HQ Air Education, and Training Command at The United States Special Operations Command, J-8.
+He Commanded the Holms Center at Maxwell AFB, Alabama, and The Second Air Force at Keesler AFB, Mississippi.
 In 2009, he was appointed as The Deputy Assistant Secretary of budget in the Office of the Assistant Secretary of the Air Force.
 On 1 January 2012, after forty-six years and five months of service, he retired from the United States Air Force, making him the longest-serving airman in Air Force history, the longest serving African American in defense history, and the longest serving continuous active duty member in the history of The United States Department of Defense.

 Shirley A. Schultz is and has been a Board Member for 9 years with Endeavors.
 She is the Director of Human Resources for Health by Design.
 Her professional career includes thirty years in Operations and Human Resources in the Accounting and Healthcare industries.